FreedomBen/breakout71/Readme.md

 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs
 - handle back bouton in menu
-- Make a small mp4/gif of game which can be shown on gameover and shared. https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder
 - mouvement relatif du puck
 - balls should collide with each other
 - when game resumes near bottom, be unvulnerable for .5s ? , once per level